semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 analyzers.
 To use them, you just have to install them the classic way you install plugins.
 For examples, you can find a **phonetic analyzer**, **smart chinese analyzer**, and so on.

 If you don't remember how to install plugins, you can have a look at the end of [the first article's introduction to plugin](http://reputationvip.io/elasticsearch-is-coming/#introduction-to-plugins).

+### Batch Indexing

+Wel, I must admit that...
+There is still some little things that I'd like to talk about, before we dive into full-text research.
+In the first article, I talked about indexing a single document.
+But now, let's imagine that you have to put one million of documents into an index.
+At this point, you got two choices: The first one, you can do it all by yourself, indexing them one after another...
+But honestly, I don't recommend you to do so; the second choice, and probably the reasonable one, is to use **batch indexing*.

+#### Request format

+*Batch indexing* provides you the solution to perform creation, replacement, indexing, and deletion of many documents, all in one request.
+Hence, the request's format has been optimized to perform efficiency.
+And, the icing on the cake: Each request can contain multiple type of operation, among the ones I listed above.

+The principle is simple: Elasticsearch assumes that each line of your request's data is a JSON object, containing the type of query you are making
+(*index*, *create*, *delete*), and information about it, such as index's name, type's name, etc. The following line must contain the data you are indexing or creating.
+In the case of a *delete*, no data are required (and thus, Elasticsearch assumes that for *delete*, the following line is a new set of instructions).

+For example, the following data could be used to batch index some Game Of Thrones' characters:

+{% highlight json %}
+{}
+{% endhighlight %}

+The bad news is that **there is a limitation about the size of the data you are passing through the API.** This limitation is of **100 Mb**...
+But, we are working here with Elasticsearch, and almost nothing is impossible.
+This means that, of course, you can configure this limitation !
+The corresponding line in the configuration file of your node is `http.max_content_length`.

+#### Bulk index request

+Now that we know how to format our data, let's see how to call the cluster's API to execute our queries.

+**The query**

+The query type is `POST`

+<div class="highlight"><pre><code>http://localhost:9200<span style="color: chartreuse">/_bulk</span></code></pre></div>

+**The data**

+Something really important about this special request is: the data.
+As I said before, Elasticsearch is parsing the data you give using new lines characters.
+Yet, the `-d` option we were used to use with *curl* doesn't preserver new lines character.
+Then, you will have to use the
+`--data-binary` option, indicating then the path to the file which contains your data.
+The path must start with `@` and is relative.

+**The Response**

+The response is kind of more complex than the response we were used to.
+It is composed of many fields: `took`, which is the total time it took to Elasticsearch to run each query.
+The `errors` field (a boolean), indicates whether the process encountered errors; if set to `true`, it doesn't mean that the whole process failed, but that an error occurred with at least one of the queries.
+Finally, the `items` field is an array.
+It contains a set of objects, describing the result of each query you sent.
+The object contains information such as index name, type, id, version (actually, it should remember you the result returned for the CRUD operations).
+The object also contained a `status` field, filled with an HTTP code.
+Also, if something went wrong, the object should contain an `error` field, describing the error.

+**Full example**

+//TODO Full example

+#### UDP Bulk Request

+**First of all, you should know that this way to make request is deprecated, and will be removed in Elasticsearch 2.0.
+Anyway, I found this interesting, and I want to give you some information about it.**

+I told you many times that Elasticsearch wishes you the best.
+Bulk requests throughout API are quick.
+But if you are looking for an even more efficient way to make bulk queries, then the **UDP** bulk operations are here for you.
+As a reminder, **UDP** stands for **User Datagram Protocol**.
+It is the brother of **TCP**.
+So yes, **UDP** is faster.
+BUT.
+Yes, there is a but.
+You can't have your cake and eat it. **UDP** is faster because it does not guarantee that some data wont be lost during the process.
+You should use it **only if performances are more important than data accuracy**.

+**I want to use it !**

+Well, well, you got me, I'll show you how to use it.

+##### Configuring the cluster for UDP bulk

+Yes, nothing comes without a bit of configuration.
+In the Elasticsearch configuration file, some fields stand to configure **UDP** API. `bulk.udp.host` indicates the host (default is the same than the standard API's host). `bulk.udp.port` indicates the port on which the UDP API can be requested.

+##### Requesting

+To make it quicker, let's assume your queries are available in a file called `queries.json`, and the **UDP API** reachable on `localhost`, under the port `9700`.
+Then, the command line should look like:

+{% highlight sh %}
+$> cat queries.json | nc -u localhost 9700
+{% endhighlight %}

+`nc` (for *netcat*) will send the data piped to it from `queries.json`, using *UDP* protocol (`-u` argument).